-The Xue Long (Snow Dragon) is the first Chinese vessel to cross the Arctic Ocean. © International Polar Foundation / Jean de Pommereu.

-According to the 2010 CIA World Factbook, China's merchant fleet was the third-largest in the world with 2,030 "total" ships, behind Panama with 6,413 and Liberia with 2,559.
+The Xue Long (Snow Dragon) ice breaker is the first Chinese vessel to cross the Arctic Ocean.
+This image is the Xue Long departing from the inner harbour of the Port of Fremantle, Western Australia, on her way back to her port of registry, Shanghai, China, after a visit to Antarctica, March 2016.
+Credit: CC BY-SA 4.0 According to the 2010 CIA World Factbook, China's merchant fleet was the third-largest in the world with 2,030 "total" ships, behind Panama with 6,413 and Liberia with 2,559.
 China (excluding Hong Kong and Taiwan) experienced a 6.9 percent growth rate of merchandise exports in 2015 (UNCTAD 2016).
-Because China's economy is reliant on foreign trade-with 46 percent of its GDP being shipping-dependent-there are substantial commercial implications shipping routes are shortened during the summer months (Jakobson 2010:5).
+Because China's economy is reliant on foreign trade-with 46 percent of its GDP shipping-dependent-there being are substantial commercial implications if shipping routes are shortened during the summer months (Jakobson 2010:5).
 For instance, the voyage from Shanghai to Hamburg via the Northern Sea Route, which runs along the north coast of Russia from the Bering Strait in the east to Novaya Zemlya in the west, is 6,400 kilometers shorter than the route via the Strait of Malacca and the Suez Canal (Guo, et al 2009: 323-26).
 The shortest route for maritime transport between Europe and Asia may then be transited via the Barents Sea, reducing the maritime distance between Western Europe and Asia by over 7,400 kilometers.
 This shorter route provides strategic alternatives to countries such as China and potentially makes it a key player, due to its shipping industry and current dependence on foreign energy (Research and Innovation, Position Paper 2010: 4-20).